mazidulfarabi/thynkzone-instructions/README.md

 - create account, if mail doesn't reach, create app password for thynkzone.help and paste at secured folder ep.txt and check mailer.java and reupload ROOT.war

 9) Backup images and database
-- per two months, backup database using mysqldump
+- per two months, backup database using mysqldump and download (https://stackoverflow.com/questions/9427553/how-to-download-a-file-from-server-using-ssh)
-- backup by downloading all images
+- backup by downloading all images from /usr/local/img and download (https://stackoverflow.com/questions/9427553/how-to-download-a-file-from-server-using-ssh)

 10) Android app changes
 -  publish domain or other changes for the android app, login to kodular using google sign in as detectivemailoffical